Top 20 Online Business Ideas That You Can Start Now

 Writing resumes and cover letters is in-demand.
 Even though the typical word count for a professional resume or cover letter does not reach more than 400 words, the work of a resume and cover letter writer is essential and everlasting.

 Your target audience is any individual looking for a job, leaving you free to work with any number of clients.
-Be sure to provide successful writing samples you’ve worked on in the past to potential customers, or share links to resume websites that you’ve created.
+Be sure to provide successful writing samples you’ve worked on in the past to potential customers, or share links to online resume websites that you’ve created.
 This allows you to show off your skills and rich industry jargon for any market or niche.

 20. e-book author